SmellyN3rd/instaling-solver/README.md

 ## Options
 option        | description
 ------------- | -------------
--user -u        | specify the instaling account to use -password -p    | password for the given account -sessions -s    | specify the amount of sessions to complete -file -f        | specify the file to which to read/write to -minimize -m    | start the program with a minimized browser
+--user -u        | specify the instaling account to use --password -p    | password for the given account --sessions -s    | specify the amount of sessions to complete --file -f        | specify the file to which to read/write to --minimize -m    | start the program with a minimized browser

 # Showcase
 <img src="https://media.giphy.com/media/njjiYq0zcxNpkfeV02/giphy.gif" >